 - Lip chap - Put one in your jacket pocket to keep it handy.
-Mountain air is refreshing, but dry, and your lips will thank you for bringing this along.
+Mountain air is refreshing but dry, and your lips will thank you for bringing this along.

-- Sun screen - Sure, maybe only your face is showing, but the UV rating in Banff is generally high.
+- Sunscreen - Sure, maybe only your face is showing, but the UV rating in Banff is generally high.
 Slather on sunscreen with good SPF before you hit the slopes.

 - Water - On a mild day, have a bottle of water handy, especially if you’re exerting yourself.
 On a frigid day, your water is likely to freeze (unless it’s insulated), so opt for something hot.
 Either way, avoid a bladder with a tube – tubes can freeze even if the water in the bladder has not.

-- Thermos with hot drink - There’s nothing like opening a thermos of hot, steaming liquid on a cold day.
+- Thermos with a hot drink - There’s nothing like opening a thermos of hot, steaming liquid on a cold day.
 Not only will it quench your thirst, but it’ll also warm you up from the inside out.
 Hot and sweet (like hot chocolate) is best to help keep the cold at bay.

 - Food - Bring high-energy snacks that aren’t prone to freezing.
-Tricky, I know, but one hack is to put some in your jacket, close to your body.
+Tricky, we know, but one hack is to put some in your jacket, close to your body.
 Trail mix and sandwich wraps are great options, as is a thermos of hot soup and noodles.
 (See also ‘Stove/fuel’ below).

 - Flashlight/headlamp - In the mountains, the sun goes down sooner than you think.
 Have a light on hand and pack extra batteries (keep these in your jacket to keep them warm).